gridatek/nx-gradle-plus/docs/PUBLISHING.md

 # Publishing nx-gradle-plus to NPM

-This guide explains how to publish the nx-gradle-plus plugin to npm.
+This guide explains how to publish the **nx-gradle-plus** plugin to npm.

+## About nx-gradle-plus

+nx-gradle-plus enhances `@nx/gradle` with powerful features for advanced Gradle integration in Nx monorepos:

+- **🔍 Gradle Detection**: Automatically find and analyze Gradle projects in your workspace
+- **📊 Dependency Graph**: Build and visualize multi-module Gradle dependencies
+- **⚡ Smart Executors**: Run Gradle tasks with Nx caching integration
+- **🎯 Task Inference**: Auto-generate Nx targets from Gradle tasks
+- **🏗️ Project Generator**: Scaffold Gradle projects with wrapper setup

 ## Prerequisites